zby/LLMEasyTools/README.md

-# LLMToolBox
+# LLMEasyTools
 **OpenAI tools and functions with no fuss.**

-LLMToolBox is a minimal Python package designed for seamless interaction with [OpenAI Python API library](https://github.com/openai/openai-python).
+LLMEasyTool is a minimal Python package designed for seamless interaction with [OpenAI Python API library](https://github.com/openai/openai-python).
 It focuses on 'tools' and 'function calls', offering a minimalist approach that doesn't get in your way.

-One of the key advantages of LLMToolBox is its non-intrusive design.
+One of the key advantages of LLMEasyTools is its non-intrusive design.
 It doesn't take over the interaction with the OpenAI client, making it easier for developers to debug their code and optimize the communication with the LLM.

-By integrating Pydantic, LLMToolBox ensures robust data validation and schema generation.
+By integrating Pydantic, LLMEasyTools ensures robust data validation and schema generation.

 ## Features